naomisolomons/naomisolomons.github.io/README.md

 # qflow

-This is the repository for the quantum game 'QFlow', submitted as part of the QE-CDT cohort project for Cohort 6.
+This is the repository for the quantum game 'Squamble' (originally called QFlow), submitted as part of the QE-CDT cohort project for Cohort 6.
 Further information about the game, including background Physics and how to play, can be found in the project report, or within the game itself.

 ## Repository contents

-'Stage_Selector_Interface.py' produces the user interface.
-This opens the appropriate level in a web browser.
+The 'index.html' file directs the GitHub pages to the homepage, which is 'index_v2.html'.
+It is recommended that Microsoft Edge is not used to play Squamble.
+This file then opens the appropriate pages, either for information ('About.html' or 'How_to_play.html') or game levels.

-These levels are the html files 'Qflow_LevelX.html', which call the Javascript file 'Qflow.js'.
-This is the longest file and provides the functionality of the game.
+These levels are the html files 'Level_X.html', or 'Tutorial_X.html' which call the Javascript file 'Qflow.js', which provides the functionality of the game, and 'Level_X_data.js' which draws the appropriate starting graph.

-Note that 'Stage_Selector_Interface.py' contains almost all of the functionality of 'Stage_Selector.py'.
-These files will be merged later on in the project.
-These files import classes from the modules 'Qflow_Level_Builder.py' and 'Graph_Constructor.py'.
-These use qiskit to generate the circuits that provide the data used as a basis for to construct the levels.
+These files import classes from the module 'Graph_Constructor.py', which uses Qiskit to generate the circuits that provide the data used as a basis to construct the levels.

 Levels can also be generated using the file 'Rand_Gen.py', which creates circuits randomly.

+The repository also contains music (.wav) and images (.jpg) for the game.

 ## Prerequisites